flother/glasgow-cycle-hire/README.md

 is actually just a picture of a bike.

-So I did what any grown man would do in the circumstances and made a freedom of information request.
+So I did what any grown man would do in the circumstances and made a Freedom of Information request.
 The locations were eventually given to me as a [tabulated list in a PDF file] [pdf] (included in this repo).

 As accessible data goes, that's pretty piss-poor.
 Humans can read it of